ZJULiHongxin/AutoGUI/README.md

 ### Evaluation code
-Our evalaution code is adapted from lmms-eval.
+Our evaluation code is adapted from lmms-eval.
 To evaluate a model on a specific UI grounding benchmark, run this command:

 ```
 python3 -m accelerate.commands.launch